 Prior authorization does not guarantee payment.
 Provider and enrollee eligibility requirements that are not met may result in the denial of payment.
 Comprehensive billing information can be found in the Billing Guidelines Manual, available online at:

 DOH-Contracted Prior Authorization Official

-The Department of Health (DOH) has contracted with a transportation manager, Medical Answering Services to function as the Prior Authorization Official in the following voluntarily participating counties:
+The Department of Health (DOH) has contracted with entities to manage transportation in a number of counties.